udemy/py-moneyed/README.rst

 Overview
 ========

+Customized fork of http://github.com/limist/py-moneyed which adds ability to extend the core `Money` class.

 The need to represent instances of money frequently arises in software development, particularly any financial/economics software.
 To address that need, the py-moneyed package provides the classes of